 The best part?
 You don’t need coding skills to use it.
 Just install the plugin, set up your languages, and start translating.

-How to Create a Multilingual WordPress Site with Polylang
+How to Set Up a Multilingual WordPress Site With Polylang

 Here’s what makes Polylang stand out:

 For this guide, we’ll stick to the free version of Polylang.
-It’s packed with everything you need to create a professional multilanguage website without any coding skills.
+It’s packed with everything you need to create a professional multilingual website without any coding skills.

 Let’s get started with Polylang and make your content accessible to the world!